ThePeej/prayers-rails-app/spec-js.md

 Specs:
 - [X] Use jQuery for implementing new requirements
-- [ ] Include a show resource rendered using jQuery and an Active Model Serialization JSON backend. (navigate through prayers... then => )
+- [ ] Include a show resource rendered using jQuery and an Active Model Serialization JSON backend. (navigate through prayers)
 - [X] Include an index resource rendered using jQuery and an Active Model Serialization JSON backend. (load prayer comments on prayer show page)
 - [X] Include at least one has_many relationship in information rendered via JSON and appended to the DOM. (prayer has many comments - JSON: /prayers/prayer_id/comments)
-- [ ] Use your Rails API and a form to create a resource and render the response without a page refresh. (create group_comments on group)
+- [X] Use your Rails API and a form to create a resource and render the response without a page refresh. (create group_comments on group)
 - [X] Translate JSON responses into js model objects. (comments?!)
 - [X] At least one of the js model objects must have at least one method added by your code to the prototype.(comment formatter for prayer show page)